 The Corporate Governance and Nominating Committee currently consists of Ms. Swenson and Messrs.
 Gallagher and Kvamme, each of whom is independent under applicable NASDAQ Stock Market listing standards.
-Ms. Swenson serves as the Chairperson of the Corporate Governance and Nominating Committee serves as the representative of the Board for establishment and oversight of governance policy and the operation, composition and compensation of the Board.
-The Corporate Governance and Nominating Committee held five (5) meetings in 2015.
-Matters within the scope of the Corporate Governance and Nominating Committee were discussed in executive sessions at regularly scheduled meetings of the Board in 2015.
+Ms. Swenson serves as the Chairperson of the Corporate Governance and Nominating Committee.
+The Corporate Governance and Nominating Committee serves as the representative of the Board for establishment and oversight of governance policy and the operation, composition and compensation of the Board.
+The Corporate Governance and Nominating Committee held five (5) meetings in 2016.
+Matters within the scope of the Corporate Governance and Nominating Committee were discussed in executive sessions at regularly scheduled meetings of the Board in 2016.

-The Corporate Governance and Nominating Committee has proposed, and the Board has approved, the nomination of the seven (7) current board members for re-election by stockholders at this Annual Meeting.
+The Corporate Governance and Nominating Committee has proposed, and the Board has approved, the nomination of seven (7) of the current board members for re-election by stockholders at this Annual Meeting.